gurditsingh/hydeout/_posts/2021-03-08-Internal-topic-Kafka-Streams.md

   - State store
 ---

-## What are internal topics used in Kafka Streams?
+## Topics created by Kafka Streams Internally?
 when we create any streaming application kafka internally creates few topics to manage the state and other aspects of streaming.

  1. **Repartitioning Topic :-**